What are some of the pleasures of God?

 What do these fruit of God look and feel like in us?
 Stories from other people and from my own life tell me that some perceive these as satisfying behaviors or states of being, while others––especially those with an abundance of emotion––know them as powerful and pleasurable feelings.

 But regardless of whether they come as a state or as an emotion, these fruit act the same––changing our words, tone, and actions.
-So that in the midst of trouble, the fruit of God’s Spirit can replace our unpleasant or inadequate human responses with the kind that Jesus called us to walk in––which is a far more satisfying version.
+So that in the midst of trouble, the fruit of God’s Spirit can replace our unpleasant or inadequate human responses with the kind that Jesus called us to walk in.

 There are, however, ongoing conditions for us to drink of God’s pleasures––an “if” factor, as there are with most of the promises of God.
 The if’s for these drinks are of us seeing God as the good God He is, in His excellent loving kindness, and of rejoicing in Him for this.
 And because we know this is who God is, of putting our trust under the shadow of His wings.